talangsoft/talangsoft.github.io/_drafts/2016-02-10-functional-csharp.md

   }
 {% endhighlight %}

-The article argues about how regexp is useful and efficient instead of character matching and new String creation. <br/>
+The article suggests to use regexp instead of character matching and to avoid new String creation. <br/>

-I think the main problem is that the code is not testable/reusable at all and contains error possibilities, like:
+I think the main problem is more that the code presented is not testable/reusable at all and contains error possibilities, like:

 - for loop exit conditions: ```i <= name.Length - 1```
 - accessing of array elements with indexes: ```name[i][j]```
 - maintaining states like: ```sTemp += name[i][j]```

+But that makes it a good example how to overcome these issues with a more functional approach. <br/>
-With using a bit more functional approach the above code could easily be rewritten like this:
+The above code could easily be rewritten like this:

 {% highlight csharp %}
 private static List<String> simplifyNames(List<String> names) {